Lightning kills shepherd, 19 buffaloes in western Indonesia

-JAKARTA, Indonesia (AP) — Authorities say lightning struck a livestock cage in western Indonesia, killing a shepherd and 19 water buffaloes.
+JAKARTA, Indonesia (AP) — Lightning struck a livestock cage in western Indonesia, killing a shepherd and 19 buffaloes, police said Tuesday.

-Local police chief Sukamat said Tuesday that Sintor Habeyahan had been lighting a bonfire to repel mosquitoes in the cage in North Sumatra province’s Tapanuli Tengah district when lightning struck him and his buffaloes late Monday.
+Sitor Habeyahan had been driving the animals into the cage just after sunset on Monday and began to light a bonfire as usual to repel mosquitoes when lightning struck him and his buffaloes in North Sumatra province’s Tapanuli Tengah district, local police chief Sukamat said.

 Sukamat, who uses a single name, said the man and 19 buffaloes were killed.
 Two other animals received minor injuries.

+“We have not heard about such numbers killed by lightning strikes before,” Sukamat said, “This was tragic, an unusually deadly event.”

-Grieving relatives buried the shepherd on Tuesday near a mass grave for his buffaloes.
+Grieving relatives buried the shepherd on Tuesday near a mass grave built for his buffaloes.